Want to get my easy to follow Tech Tips in your email?

 The hard drive that’s in the desktop is a 1TB drive too, but it’s getting pretty full.

-Most desktop computers have at least one empty drive bay, at least one unused SATA data connection and one unused SATA power connection, all of which will be required for you to install a second drive inside your desktop PC’s case.
+Some desktop computers have at least one empty drive bay and at least one unused SATA connection, both of which will be required for you to install a second drive inside your desktop PC’s case.

-If there’s indeed an open drive bay it’s pretty much assured that there will also be unused SATA data and SATA power connections to go along with it.
+If there’s indeed an empty drive bay it’s pretty much assured that there will also be an unused SATA connection to go along with it.

 If you end up needing an adapter bracket just install the laptop drive inside the bracket and then install the bracket in an empty 3.5 inch drive bay.
 Connect the SATA data and power cables and you’ll be all set.